 How Much do Finches and Canaries Cost?

-Prices of pet finches vary.
-For a standard Canary prices start at £10, with anything up to £200 for a rare variety.
-Zebra finches and Bengalese finches are generally in the £5-30 price range, with some of the more unusual species fetching up to £200.
+The prices of pet finches vary from place to place.
+A standard canary will usually set you back around $12, but this price tag can reach heights of up to $250 for a rare variety.
+Zebra and Bengalese finches are generally in the $5-35 price range.
+Some of the more unusual species can fetch up to $200.

 How Long do Pet Finches Live?

-In captivity a Canary usually lives 8 to 12 years, although birds as old as 15 are not uncommon.
-Zebra finches live up to 8 years, occasionally longer, and most other pet finches have similar lifespans.
-Speak to the breeder or shop that you bought your bird from for an estimate of your chosen pet bird's lifespan.
+In captivity, a healthy canary will live around 8-12 years, although birds as old as 15 are not uncommon.
+Zebra finches will usually live for around 8 years, occasionlly longer, and most other pet finches have similar lifespans.
+Speak to the breeder or an employee form the pet store you are buying your bird form to get a more accurate estimate on how long your bird will live.